desertwitch/mirrorshuttle/README.md

         Default: false

+    --verify
+        Optional.
+Re-read the target file again after moving and verify against the previously generated (in-memory) hash, ensuring target was written to disk without corruption.
+Requires a full re-read of the target file.

+        Default: false

     --skip-failed
         Optional.
 Do not exit on non-fatal failures, skip the failed element and proceed instead; returns with a partial failure return code.